 Two things before I get to the stocks.
 First, several of them are now mid-cap stocks.
 I’m now referring to them as SMID-cap cloud software stocks (SMID cap is an acronym for small and mid cap).

-Second, last Friday we saw a sharp retreat in cloud software stocks.
+Second, earlier this month we saw a sharp retreat in cloud software stocks.
 It’s too soon to tell if this is the beginning of a real correction, a modest pullback, or a shot across the bow for investors who thought they had purchased a one-way ticket when they snatched up deals in December and early January.

 Big picture, the secular growth trend for cloud software is intact and I don’t see any chance of a major drop in demand – quite the opposite, in fact.
 But global software stocks are up around 30% in 2019 and that’s a big jump, even if it came off a depressed level in January.

 Valuations are high too, in many cases at or near peaks last seen in 2014 and/or 2018 (depending on how old the company is, many SMID-caps weren’t public in 2014).